gemini-hlsw/gsp-montage/README.md

 ### Running Locally

+First you need to check out and build [Caltech-IPAC/Montage](https://github.com/Caltech-IPAC/Montage) and make sure it's on your path.
+You can test this by typing `mHdr` with no args and you should get an error message back.

-You need a local Redis instance, which you can start up thus:
+You also need a local Redis instance, which you can start up thus:

 ```
 docker run -p 6379:6379 redis:5.0.0